Movies

 Genre: cartoon, musical, adventure

-Nouvelle Vague — November 14 (dir.
+Nouvelle Vague — 14 November (dir.
 Richard Linklater / Netflix)

 Genre: drama

-Good Boy — November 21 (dir.
+Good Boy — 21 November (dir.
 Ben Leonberg / Shudder)

 Genre: horror

-What's notable: A loyal dog moves with his owner to a countryside house and, sensing an invisible threat, enters a battle to protect the one he loves most.
+What's notable: a loyal dog moves with his owner to a countryside house and, sensing an invisible threat, enters a battle to protect the one he loves most.

-Train Dreams — November 21 (dir.
+Train Dreams — 21 November (dir.
 Clint Bentley / Netflix)

 Genre: drama

-Left-Handed Girl — November 28 (dir.
-Tsou Shih-Ching / Netflix)
+Left-Handed Girl — 28 November (dir.
+Shih-Ching Tsou / Netflix)

 Genre: drama